The New York Times recently posted a list of “The 13 Best Cookbooks of Fall 2019” along with one recipe from each book. Such a wonderful peek. 🙂

 - Season the chicken with salt and pepper on both sides.

-- Heat the oil in a 12-inch ovenproof skillet (the pan size is very important) over medium-high.
-(I used an enameled cast iron pan.)
+- Heat the oil in a 12-inch (or larger) ovenproof skillet (the pan size is very important) over medium-high.
+(I used a large and wide enameled cast iron pan.)

 - In two batches, brown the chicken on both sides to give it good color, 3 to 5 minutes per side.
 Transfer to a plate.